 Can I eat fish caught in water with high amounts of blue-green algae or algal toxins?

 Toxins from algae can accumulate in the entrails (guts) of fish and occasionally in the muscle (filet) of fish.
 Concentrations of toxins in fish depend upon the severity of the bloom in the area where the fish are caught.
-In general, fish that are caught in areas of a waterbody where major blue-green algal blooms occur may be safe to eat, as long as the entrails of the fish are discarded.
-However, there is some uncertainty about the levels of algal toxins that can accumulate in filets, so anglers may want to wait a week or two after algal blooms have diminished before eating fish from waters where a bloom is occurring.
-Care should be taken that animals are not fed or allowed to eat the entrails of these fish.
+Since there is uncertainty about the levels of algal toxins that can accumulate in filets, anglers may want to wait a week or two after the algal bloom has dissipated before eating fish from waters where a bloom had occured.